go-vela/site/content/usage/secrets.md

 #### Shared

-Shared secrets are scoped to any repository in the source control provider.
-Shared secrets are unique in the case they require a team to exist in your org.
-In order to create/modify these secrets you must be a member of the team.
+Shared secrets are scoped to any repository in the source code manager (SCM).
+Shared secrets are unique in the case they require a team to exist in your SCM org.
+In order to create/modify these secrets you must be a member of the SCM team.

 _Example yaml block for shared secret type_